Skip to content

 Exclusion criteria

 1. CNV or macular edema in the study eye secondary to any causes other than AMD 2.
 Subfoveal fibrosis or atrophy in the study eye 3.
 Any condition in the investigator's opinion that could limit VA improvement in the study eye 4.
-Active or history of retinal detachment, or current retinal tear that cannot be treated, in the study eye 5.
-Advanced glaucoma or history of secondary glaucoma in the study eye 6.
-Myocardial infarction, cerebrovascular accident, or transient ischemic attack within the past 6 months 7.
-History of intraocular surgery in the study eye within 12 weeks prior to randomization 8.
-History of intravitreal therapy in the study eye, such as intravitreal steroid injection or investigational product, other than anti-VEGF therapy, in the 6 months prior to Screening Visit 1 9.
+Advanced glaucoma or history of secondary glaucoma in the study eye 5.
+Myocardial infarction, cerebrovascular accident, or transient ischemic attack within the past 6 months 6.
+History of intraocular surgery in the study eye within 12 weeks prior to randomization 7.
+History of intravitreal therapy in the study eye, such as intravitreal steroid injection or investigational medicinal product, other than an intravitreal therapy for AMD, in the 6 months prior to Week -6 8.
 Prior treatment with gene therapy

 Design outcomes